StPaulStylee/100DaysOfCode/README.md

 Completed an excercise that tested my introductory grid knowledge.
 ### Thoughts:
 It was a lot tricker to do it on my own than I would have expected.
 I actually had to take a peak at the solution to job my memory.
 I am glad I did though because after getting a small look, I was able to work through it and come to the solution on my own.

+## Day 5: December 9th, 2017
+### What I did:
+Complete an excercise on grid order.
+### Thoughts:
+Another day where I had little time to do much of anything.
+I completed one simple excercise.
+But as I said before, there will be days liket his, especially on the weekends.
+Over 100 days, no matter how short some days efforts are, the work and experience will add up.